tendermint/tendermint/docs/architecture/adr-054-crypto-encoding-2.md

 ## Context

 Amino has been a pain point of many users in the ecosystem.
-While Tendermint does not suffer greatly from the performance degradation introduced by amino, we are making an effort in moving the encoding format to a widely adopt format, [Protocol Buffers](https://developers.google.com/protocol-buffers).
+While Tendermint does not suffer greatly from the performance degradation introduced by amino, we are making an effort in moving the encoding format to a widely adopted format, [Protocol Buffers](https://developers.google.com/protocol-buffers).
 With this migration a new standard is needed for the encoding of keys.
 This will cause ecosystem wide breaking changes.

 Currently amino encodes keys as `<PrefixBytes> <Length> <ByteArray>`.